VAST-AI-Research/tripo-python-sdk/README.md

-# Tripo Python SDK
+# Tripo3d Python SDK

-The Tripo Python SDK is the official Python client library for the [Tripo 3D Generation API](https://tripo3d.ai/).
+The Tripo3d Python SDK is the official Python client library for the [Tripo 3D Generation API](https://tripo3d.ai/).
 With this SDK, you can easily generate high-quality 3D models.

 ## Features